ofalk/websphere-nagios/README.md

     git clone https://github.com/yannlambret/websphere-nagios.git

 The two directories we are interested in are 'src' and 'lib'.
-First things first, copy the WebSphere admin client jar in the lib directory.
+Copy the WebSphere admin client jar in the lib directory.
 You can find the required file in the 'runtimes' directory of your product installation.

 WAS 8.0: